dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/camera-control.md

 ## ifSaveLastUsedCamera

-Return or sets whether to save the last used camera.
+Returns or sets whether to save the last used camera.
+This feature makes use of the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) of the browser.

 ```typescript
 ifSaveLastUsedCamera: boolean;